nike

 Research audit exploring accessibility guidelines from Microsoft, Google, and IBM

-To solve our research question, we began by diving deeper to understand the root behind and of why teams are uncertain of how and where in their workflow process to integrate accessibility as well as why teams are not integrating accessibility enough that paves way for content and design opportunities for the handbook.
+To further understand the problem space, we began by diving deeper to understand the root behind and of why teams are uncertain of how and where in their workflow process to integrate accessibility as well as why teams are not integrating accessibility, which will pave way for content and design opportunities for the playbook.

 This was done with the following research methods: User Interviews, Co-synthesized affinity diagramming, Empathy Mapping, Workflow diagram, Co moderated card sorting activity.